Dr. Michael J. Foran DC Tel : 604 266 1461 - Fax 604 266 9622 - Toll Free1-888-863-2537

 When it's time for your spinal correction, the doctor will have you lie on the adjusting table on your side and position your head in a very specific fashion.
 This is based on the information obtained from the x-rays.
 The doctor will then be positioned in a specific stance, which is again determined from the x-ray analysis, and place their hand near your ear.
 This is where the side of the atlas or 1st neck vertebra is located.
 The doctor will apply a number of very light and subtle corrections that move the spinal bones of the neck very carefully.
 The table does not move once the doctor has adjusted the headpiece to the proper position.
 There is no discernable pushing or twisting in the correction, nothing rapid or abrupt.
 The patient will often feel light pressure at the contact.
 The correction usually takes a few minutes to perform.
 It takes very little shifting of the bones to relieve nerve pressure.

-Because it's important to receive the best possible correction on your first visit, the doctor will take two post x-rays following the initial correction.
-These films will show the doctor how the spine responded to the first spinal correction.
+Because it's important to receive the best possible correction on your first visit, the doctor will confirm with post measurements following the initial correction.
+These will confirm how the spine responded to the first spinal correction.
 This is typically done only after your first correction.
 If the x-ray measurements indicate that the correction was not optimal, the doctor will usually continue to re-adjust you until a favorable balance is achieved.
 We know that the better the spinal correction, the better the chance of recovery.

 Because each spinal correction and healing response is unique to the individual, you will be monitored closely with follow-up visits.
 These visits help ensure the spinal correction is maintained for as long as possible as the healing process continues.